-Forest Preserve DUI Dismissed Before Trial
+Forest Preserve DUI Dismissed Before Trial:

-Once i was hired, I immediately filed a Petition to Rescind the Statutory Summary Suspension.
+Once I was hired, I immediately filed a Petition to Rescind the Statutory Summary Suspension.
 Additionally, I filed a Motion to Suppress Illegally Obtained Evidence.

 Hearing on the Motion to Suppress Illegally Obtained Evidence:

 The first hearing was on my motion to suppress.
-At the hearing I was proved that the arresting officer did not have reasonable grounds to believe that my client was intoxicated.
+At the hearing, I proved that the arresting officer did not have reasonable grounds to believe that my client was intoxicated.
 I proved this by asking the police officer questions and then being able to follow up and re-question her.
 During the direct examination, I was able to have the police officer build up her story.
 I then re-questioned her based upon her reports.
 This allowed me to show the court that she was not being truthful.

 Hearing on the Statutory Summary Suspension:

 Additionally, based on the police officers prior testimony, the court granted my Petition to Rescind the Statutory Summary Suspension.
-This completely restored my client’s driving privileges and the entire case was dismissed.
+This completely restored my client’s driving privileges, and the entire case was dismissed.